smflem/smflem.github.io/_posts/2021-06-14-theatre_elements.md

 [^tv_soap]: This is not necessarily television's fault per se.
 It's incredibly difficult to plan and execute coherent story arcs that actually make sense over an uncertain number of seasons, when you can't rely on an audience being there through the whole journey (see: Lost, Game of Thrones).
 So showrunners mostly focus on open-ended character development to ground their undertaking.

-[^harry_potter]: Or a single day, in the case of Harry Potter and the Cursed Child, which takes contains 4 acts performed in 2 sittings in a single day.
+[^harry_potter]: Or a single day, in the case of Harry Potter and the Cursed Child, which contains 4 acts performed across 2 sittings.

 [judi_dench_hand]:[https://www.reddit.com/r/MovieMistakes/comments/f0eoto/in_cats_2019_cgi_is_so_unfinished_they_didnt/]